kakaroto/Beyond20/docs/discord.md

 # Secret key

-The 'secret key' cannot be revoked, so it's important not to get it leaked or you risk getting your channel spammed by someone.
+The 'secret key' cannot be revoked, so it's important not to get it leaked publicly or you risk getting your channel spammed by someone.
 In that case, you can change the channel's permissions to prevent the bot from accessing it, and generate a new secret key for a different channel.

 In the case of sending rolls as Direct Messages, you cannot destroy that channel, so the only way would be to block the bot, which can have negative effects, so it is recommended to always use channels in your server for where the bot would send its messages, and create new channels just for the Beyond20 bot so you could destroy them if the need ever arises.